Dietary Protein and Exercise

 1) To Optimize Health

-Previously, I mistakenly interpreted the RDA to represent the optimal amount.
+Previously, I mistakenly interpreted the RDA to represent the "optimal" amount that we need.
 In reality, it represents the minimal amount necessary to avoid health problems.
 Robert Wolfe, PhD, makes the case that RDA recommendations for protein intake are based on the wrong criteria (see discussion above).
 Instead, he proposes that muscle function should be the focus.
 He states that health and disease do correlate with the functional status of skeletal muscle and suggests that the average adult's daily requirement of protein is closer to 1.8 g/kg/day (Wolfe RR.
 2006) as opposed to the much lower RDA amount of 0.8 g/kg/day.

 2) To Optimize Athletic Performance and Recovery